-On a rolling basis beginning (date): By (date): Other: As applications are received.
+On a rolling basis beginning (date): By (date): Other: As admitted.

 C17.
 Reply policy for admitted applicants (fill in one only)

 Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified thereafter Other: